 You begin to connect with your food and your community in a different, deeper, and better way.
 Get to know your farmers, they're sweet, incredibly hard-working folks.

 Finally, remember to bring your reusable grocery bags.
 Don’t have any?
 Great.
-You’ll find some affiliate links in the gallery below.
+You’ll find some affiliate links in the gallery in the middle of the post.
 It’s my personal theory that you’re more likely to use your bags if they’re adorable.